JohnTerragnoli/ECE382_Lab05/README.md

 this is just doodleing.
 I will write down a more detailed version of the process later.

+1. To construct this code, I first started out by filling in the numbers specific to my remote in the header file.
+This included the code for the buttons, the length of the different types of pulses, and calculating the min and max pulse lengths for each typte.
+2. Then, I desired to test this by writing a quick if statement in main, just to see if I could use the variables declared in the header properly.
+The conditional statement included the value for the ZERO button.
+I planned to have it change the value of a variable.
+This did not work.
+I then remembered that I changed the name of the header file when I copied it in and the reference at the top of the C file did not match the new name.
+It was good I included this before I moved on, as it would be confusing to deal with multiple errors at the same time.
+3. Then I wanted to construct the first interrupt.
+I realized from the skeleton code that this method would be called everytime there was a pin change and the interrupt was not in the middle of operating.
+I also noticed that if the final value was 0, or option switch 0 was chosen, the a falling edge had occured.
+This is exactly what is needed to sense the falling edge, which is the first hint that a packet has been received.
+I therefore wrote the code for decyphering the packet in this interrupt.
+I then created if statements corresponding to the desired range of either 1's or 0's.
+Within these statements I simply changed a test variable.
+I did this to test if I could receive an IR at all and have the program know it.
+After monitoring the value of the test variable in the "memory browser" of code composer studio.
+It worked!
+4. In this section I also added code which turned off the timer so that it was not counting while the signal is being received.
+5. Then I altered the body of the if statements to ensure that the packet is received.
+I did this with just adding information to the right most bit of the "packet" variable, and then rotating all of the bits left.

 1. First, I made sure to put my own values for my specific remote into the H file so that the numbers can be interpreted correctly.
 2.